A decompositional framework for process theories in spacetime: Introduction

 The contributions of this paper can be summarised as follows: in \cref{sec:embedPR}, we discuss the issue with no-signalling as a principle for embeddability mentioned in the previous paragraph in detail.
 This motivates us to define embeddability in terms of the decompositional structure of processes instead in \cref{sec:implementations}.
 That is we embed a process by considering decompositions of it, choosing one and then localising each constituent process of this decomposition at a point in spacetime such that wires can be assumed to follow timelike paths.
 We call these decompositions implementations, the intuition being that a process represents some abstract protocol and the decompositions/implementations represent the circuits/procedures that implement them.
-This then formally gives us a way to convert ``process theories'' into ``processes theories living in spacetime''.
+This then formally gives us a way to convert ``process theories'' into ``processes theories living in spacetime'' up to the question of how these processes living in spacetime compose exactly, which will be the subject of a future work.

 The set of all implementations of a process, however, is in general an unwieldy object, which makes it difficult to decide when a process is actually embeddable.
 We thus turn our focus towards reducing the amount of information we need to know about the implementations of a process to always be able to decide embeddability.
 In \cref{sec:ReducedDescription}, we do this from a theory-independent perspective.
-First, we show that we only need the order-theoretic information about the implementations and that there exists a preorder over implementations, where implementations higher up are easier to embed and the implementation set of a process essentially forms a downward-closed set\footnote{A downward-closed set $Y \subseteq X$ has the property that for all $x, y \in Y$ such that $x \succ y$, if $x \in X$, then also $y \in X$.}.
+First, we show that we only need the order-theoretic information about the implementations and that there exists a preorder over implementations, where implementations higher up are easier to embed and the implementation set of a process essentially forms a downward-closed set\footnote{A downward-closed set $X \subseteq Y$ has the property that for all $x, y \in Y$ such that $x \succ y$, if $x \in X$, then also $y \in X$.}.
 Then, we show that the equivalence classes of the aforementioned preorder have strictly minimal elements, which we can choose as canonical (or minimal) representative.
 We thus show that it suffices to know which minimal representatives correspond to implementations of the process.
 They thus completely characterise the theory-independent setting.